87x0/playground/README.md

 # playground
-Play ground for the Mega n0o0ob master
+Play ground for the Mega n0o0ob master.